Structural thermokinetic modelling: Kinetic models and reaction elasticities

-\myparagraph{Independently sampled saturation values yield consistent models} Elasticity sampling as proposed here is justified by the fact that, given consistent fluxes and driving forces, any choice of the saturation values will correspond to a consistent kinetic model and vice versa.
+\myparagraph{Any set of saturation values yields a consistent model} STM relies on the fact that, given consistent fluxes and thermodynamic forces, any choice of the saturation values yields a consistent kinetic model and that any consistent model can be constructed in this way.
 This can be proven as follows.
 Consider a kinetic model with modular rate laws and a thermodynamically consistent flux distribution $\vv$.
-For simplicity, enzyme levels are subsumed in the catalytic constants $k^{\pm}_{l}$.
-As shown in \cite{liuk:10}, a consistent set of parameters, realising $\vv$, could be obtained by the following model construction procedure: \begin{enumerate} \item Freely choose standard chemical potentials $\mu_{i}^{(0)}$ and determine the equilibrium constants. \item Determine concentrations $c_{i}$ such that the signs of driving forces and fluxes agree. \item Freely choose Michaelis constants $k^{\rm M}_{li}$ and activation and inhibition constants $k^{\rm A}_{li}$ and $k^{\rm I}_{li}$. \item Set all velocity constants to preliminary values ${k_{l}^{\rm V}}'$.
-Compute the catalytic constants ${k_{l}^{\pm}}'$ from the Haldane relations.
-Compute the reaction rates $v_{l}'$ from the rate laws.
-By construction (due to the thermodynamic flux constraints and the thermodynamically feasible rate laws), these rates will have the same signs as the predefined fluxes.
-Therefore, we can set the actual velocity constants to $k^{\rm V}_{l} = (v_{l}/v'_{l})\,{k^{\rm V}}'_{l}$, which leads to the correct reaction rates $v_{l}$. \item If our flux distribution contains inactive reactions, we can decide, for each of them, whether we assume a vanishing thermodynamic force, a vanishing velocity constant, or a vanishing enzyme level.
-In the first case, we need to apply the strict energetic feasibility criterion for this reaction (i.e., require that the driving force vanishes); in the other cases, there is no feasibility criterion for the reaction, and the $k^{\rm V}$ value or enzyme level is set to zero. \end{enumerate}
+For simplicity, enzyme levels are subsumed in the catalytic constants $\kcatpml$.
+As shown in \cite{liuk:10}, a consistent set of parameters, realising $\vv$, can be obtained by the following procedure: \begin{enumerate} \item Choose standard chemical potentials $\mu_{i}^\circ$ (free choice) and determine the equilibrium constants. \item Determine concentrations $c_{i}$ such that the signs of thermodynamic forces agree with the flux directions.
+If the metabolite concentrations are bounded, this may not always be possible, even if the flux distribution is loopless. \item Choose Michaelis constants $\kM_{li}$ and activation and inhibition constants $\kA_{li}$ and $\kI_{li}$ (free choice).
+Of course, given the previously chosen metabolite concentrations, this is equivalent to choosing the saturation constants (free choice in the range between 0 and 1) and computing the $\kX_{li}$ values from them. \item Set all velocity constants to preliminary values ${\kV_{l}}'$.
+Compute the catalytic constants ${\kcatpml}'$ from the Haldane relationships (\ref{eq:haldanerelationapp}).
+Use the rate laws to compute the reaction rates $v_{l}'$.
+By construction (due to thermodynamically feasible metabolite levels and thermodynamically consistent rate laws), these rates have the same signs as the predefined fluxes.
+To match reaction rates and fluxes exactly, we just need to adjust the velocity constants, setting $\kV_{l} = (v_{l}/v'_{l})\,{\kV}'_{l}$. \item If our flux distribution contains inactive reactions, we can decide, for each of them, whether we assume a vanishing thermodynamic force, a vanishing velocity constant, or a vanishing enzyme level.
+In the first case, we need to apply the strict energetic feasibility criterion for this reaction (i.e.~require that the thermodynamic force vanishes); in the other cases, there is no feasibility criterion for the reaction, and the $\kV$ value or enzyme level is set to zero. \end{enumerate}